zl2877/SmartCities/Li_Zixin_INFO5455_Final/index.md

 ## Open Questions
 <!-- What is uncertain, unclear, or still unresolved about this project?
 Identify 1-3 open question(s). -->

-**How will the district maintain affordability and accessibility for a diverse population?**  As SBITC evolves into a high-end innovation hub, the prices of living and rent for the area raises.
-There’s a risk that the surrounding area becomes inaccessible to smaller businesses, young professionals with lower income , or non-tech residents.
+**How will the district maintain affordability and accessibility for a diverse population?**  As SBITC evolves into a high-end innovation hub, the prices of living and rent in the area raises.
+There’s a risk that the area becomes inaccessible to smaller businesses, young professionals with lower income , or non-tech residents due to the high cost.
 How will future policies or developments ensure a socially inclusive urban environment for a diverse population, rather than one dominated by elite tech firms and high-income workers?

 **How to manage data privacy and surveillance in a high-tech district?**  With integrated smart systems, such as facial recognition, IoT sensors, and AI-powered building controls, SBITC generates and manages large volumes of personal and behavioral data.
 It is important that data governance, consent, and transparency are handled appropriately across both public and private spaces.